 Causes of Type 1 Diabetes

-Type 1 Diabetes is a chronic condition where the organ pancreas is unable to produce sufficient insulin.
+The other name of Type 1 Diabetes is juvenile diabetes because it is more common in children.
+It is a chronic condition where the pancreases are unable to produce a sufficient amount of insulin.
 It usually occurs during childhood or adolescence.

 Causes of Type 2 Diabetes

 Type 2 Diabetes is a medical condition that affects the way your body metabolizes or processes blood sugar.
 Symptoms of type 2 diabetes develop gradually.

 - In type-2 diabetes, the cells are unable to absorb the proper amount of glucose from blood due to cells becoming resistant to insulin.